-- Using a cotton pad or ball – pour a few drops of the toner on a cotton pad and swipe across your skin gentle, all over the face and neck.
+- Using a cotton pad or ball – pour a few drops of the toner on a cotton pad and swipe across your skin gently, all over the face and neck.
 This method is great if you like to get rid of every bits of dirt from your skin.

 - Using hands – pour a few drops of toner on your palm, gently rub once in between both palms and pat the toner on your skin.
 The warmth between your palm helps the product absorb better.

 - Using 7 Skin Method – follow the cotton pad method for the first time.
 From the second layer onwards, apply the toner using your hands after rubbing between your palms.
 Repeat this again while the second layer is still slightly damp.
-Repeat this 4 more times making a total of 7 times of applying the toner.
+Repeat this 4 more times making a total of 7 times applying the toner.
 (Don’t ask me why 7 times.
 I don’t know either.
-It’s a korean trend!)
+It’s a Korean trend!)

 When to use toner day or night?

 So we have seen the uses of toners and how to use them.
 But do you know when to use a toner.
 Day or Night?
 Let me tell you.

 - Some toners can be used at any time of day.
 Even on top of sunscreen.
 Mist types toners and organic hydrosols fall in this category.